May 02, 2024

 Countries and regions

-After highlighting the differences in Europe on negotiation, money, economy, identity, world view, Csilla wonders about the possible synergies.
+Given the differences in Europe on negotiation, money, economics, identity, worldview, Csilla wonders about possible synergies.

 A European identity?

-Csilla offers a follow-up to her article Europe revisited and asks whether European countries can succeed in building a European identity.
+Csilla offers us a follow-up to her article Europe revisited and wonders if European countries can succeed in building a European identity.

-After highlighting the differences between Western and Central Europe in terms of negotiation, money, economy, identity, beliefs and worldview, she asks about possible synergies.
+After highlighting the differences between Western Europe and Central Europe on negotiation, money, the economy, identity, their beliefs and their vision of the world, she questions possible synergies.
 What are their complementarities?
-What can each side bring to the other?
+What can each party bring to the other?

 The richness of cultural differences